Mrkebubun/adblock-to-bitcoin/README.md

 <img src='http://bits.owocki.com/1E073o0v2L3v/Image%202015-12-09%20at%207.31.33%20AM.png' />

+## Why

+Thesis of this project is that _publishers that have a loyal following might be able to get close to PPC unit economics with bitcoin donations_.

 # Forked from

 Special thanks to these guys, who did much of the work and upon whom this project is based: